 Take the French word ‘amour’ and turn it into a girl’s name!
 This version of the word means ‘little love,’ making it the perfect moniker for a young infant.

-Also, it has Czech roots, making it an excellent choice for those with a family history in that part of the world.
+It also has Czech roots, making it an excellent choice for those with a family history in that part of the world.

 Although uncommon, the name Dove isn’t unheard of.
 Originally used as a term of endearment, Dove was utilized in the Song of Songs, a book in the Bible, that is dedicated to love.